Jaipur - The Vibrant Pink City

 Jaipur is one of the ancient planned cities of India.
 Most parts of the old city especially around the City Palace are dominated by terracotta coloured buildings.

-It was Lord Albert, who had mentioned Jaipur as the pink city for the first time on witnessing the terracotta coloured buildings all around the city.
+It was Lord Albert, who had mentioned Jaipur as the pink city for the first time on witnessing the terracotta painted town.